👤 Tested & Written by: NexraGear Tech Team

 Sizing checklist (rarely-followed, highly-effective):

-4. If you’re choosing between fingers: index and middle often give best consistency.
+- If you’re choosing between fingers: index and middle often give best consistency for blood flow and fit stability.

-5. Buying Size 10?
+Buying Size 10?
 Many people find “expected middle finger size” becomes “perfect index finger size.”
 That’s normal with Oura’s sizing.
+In our testing, two team members ended up sizing up by one compared to their jewelry size.

 Important gotcha: Ring 4 sizing kits may not match older generations.
 Use the kit for the model you’re buying.